iotaledger/iota.rs/docs/libraries/python/examples.md

 To quickly validate any IOTA address, there is a convenience function `Client.is_address_valid()` that returns `bool` value.
 Needless to say, performing a sanity check of an address before its use is an advisable practice.

 ## Checking a balance
-_In Chrysalis testnet there is a faucet service that provides test tokens to any testnet address: https://faucet.testnet.chrysalis2.com/_
+_In Chrysalis testnet, there is a faucet service that provides test tokens to any testnet address: https://faucet.testnet.chrysalis2.com/_

 There are three common api calls that can be leveraged:
 * `Client.get_address_balance(address: str)`: it expects a single address in Bech32 format and returns `dict` with a balance for the address